 With the help of this program, a Vendor sells directly to Amazon and in turn, Amazon sells to its buyers.
 On the other hand, an Individual Seller pays Amazon a specific fee for using Amazon’s platform as a place for selling to customers and potential shoppers directly.

 Vendor Central is more like a web interface, which helps a vendor satisfy his or her customers’ needs, efficiently and smoothly.
-The portal of Vendor Central lets a vendor (only the ones who have received an invitation from Amazon) to do business with amazon.
+The portal of Vendor Central lets a vendor (only the ones who have received an invitation from Amazon) do business with Amazon.

 Once everything is set up, a vendor receives payment from Amazon every month, but on wholesale terms.
 Now, before this can even happen, a buyer places an order from Amazon directly and pays the respective amount.
 Then, Amazon ships the merchandise.